 The new-style IDSR will be produced only for 2019 data onwards, so inspections until it appears will be based on the 2018 version.
 Inspectors will have access to the unvalidated checking data in the autumn term for 2019 results but without any accompanying national figures.
 Ofsted is hoping to release the new IDSR a couple of weeks earlier than in the past, so it should appear sometime from mid-October onwards.

 The IDSR is available to both schools and inspectors.
 In the case of secondary schools, inspectors will also be provided with a separate data analyst briefing intended to highlight any additional noteworthy trends or patterns – for example, if there are potential concerns about entry patterns, off-rolling or ‘gaming’.

 So, to answer the question we started with, data does still matter but there has been a clear shift in emphasis.
 To quote two principles used in inspector training:

 “Data is a signpost for inspection, not the destination.”

 “Move beyond the data as quickly as possible and ascertain how well the curriculum is being taught.”

-Join Colin and explore the new Ofsted framework in October
+Join Colin and explore the new Ofsted framework in the popular seminar series

 At these seminars, Colin will offer support to help you answer some of the questions we know you have about the new framework.
-Express your interest now and we will be in touch with confirmed dates and locations.
+Find out more including confirmed dates and locations.